KHajji/distle/README.md

   -d, --maxdist <MAXDIST>
           If set, distance calculations will be stopped when this distance is reached.
 Useful for large datasets

+  -t, --threads <THREADS>
+          Number of threads to use.
+If not set, all available threads will be used

   -s, --skip-header
           Skip the header line of the input file.
 Relevant for tabular input files